1mR0z/polygon_Adv_mod1/README.md

-#  Building with Polygon Bridge
+# Polygon Advance module 1 Project
-This project is a part of polygon advance course.
-In this course  we will deploy an NFT collection on the Ethereum blockchain, Map the collection to Polygon, and Transfer assets over via the Polygon Bridge

-# Description
-In order to complete the project we have follow the following steps:
+Imroz_NFT.sol Contract

+Licence: MIT

+Solidity: ^0.8.1

- ### 1) Generate a 5-item collection using stable diffusion ai image generation tool
+Generate a 5-item collection using DALL-E 2 or Midjourney:
+Both DALL-E 2 and Midjourney are AI models for image generation.
+To create a collection of images using either of these models, you'll need to have access to the appropriate environment and APIs provided by the creators of these models.

- ### 2) Store items on IPFS using pinata.cloud
+Store items on IPFS using pinata.cloud:
+To store items on IPFS, you can use the Pinata cloud service.
+You'll need to sign up for an account on Pinata and follow their documentation to learn how to upload and pin your images or files to the IPFS network.

- ### 3) Deploy an ERC721 or ERC1155 to the Goerli Ethereum Testnet
+Deploy an ERC721 or ERC1155 contract to the Goerli Ethereum Testnet:
- ### 4) You should have a promptDescription function on the contract that returns the prompt you used to generate the images
+To deploy an ERC721 or ERC1155 contract to the Goerli Ethereum Testnet, you can use a development framework like Hardhat or Truffle.
+You'll need some Goerli test ether (ETH) to deploy the contract.
+To compile solidity file use npx hardhat compile
+To deploy contract: npx hardhat run scripts/deploy.js --network sepholia

-### 5) Write a hardhat script to batch mint all NFTs.
+Write a Hardhat script to batch mint all NFTs (using ERC721A):
+You can use Hardhat (or another development framework) to write a script that mints multiple NFTs in a batch.
+For the ERC721A standard, consider using the OpenZeppelin ERC721Mintable extension for batch minting.
+To mint nfts : npx hardhat run scripts/batchMint.js --network sepolia

- ### 6) Write a hardhat script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge
+Write a Hardhat script to batch transfer NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge:
-   #### Approve the NFTs to be transferred
-   #### Deposit the NFTs to the Bridge
-   #### Test balanceOf on Mumbai

- # Steps to run this project
-Follow the given below steps to run this project on your VS code
- ### 1) Clone the repository
- ### 2) run ***npm i*** in the terminal to install or download all the dependencies required for this project.
- ### 3) create a .env file and store the wallet private key.
- ### 4) run ***npx hardhat run scripts/deploy.js --network goerli*** , to deploy the contract on goerli Testnet.
- ### 5) run ***npx hardhat run scripts/batchMint.js --network goerli*** , to mint the NFTs to the given address.
- ### 5) run ***npx hardhat run scripts/batchTransfer.js --network goerli*** , to perform the approve and deposit function to ploygon testnet.
+To transfer NFTs from Ethereum to Polygon Mumbai, you'll need to use the FxPortal Bridge, which is provided by Polygon (Matic).
+You'll need to set up the bridge and initiate the transfer using the correct functions and configurations.
+To approve and deposit : npx hardhat run scripts/approveDeposit.js --network sepholia

- ## Author
+Author
- Atish Kumar Shah
+imroz